-- The move to Secondary school will be considered in the review in Year 5. - In most cases, it is possible in the Year 5 review to give clear recommendations on the type of provision the child will require at Secondary stage. - Parents will be encouraged to visit the Secondary schools to consider the options available to them. - If the options are not clear, an interim review will be held early in the Autumn Term of Year 6. - The child's EHCP should be amended by the end of March of the year of transfer, in light of the recommendations of the annual review, - All the arrangements for a child's placement should, therefore be completed no later than the end of March before transfer. - It is important for placements to be finalised as early as possible in order for advance arrangements to be made. - The SENCO of the receiving school will be invited to the final annual review.
-Further advice on the annual review process can be found in the Code of Practice and the SEN Toolkit.
+• The move to Secondary school will be considered in the review in Year 5.

+• In most cases, it is possible in the Year 5 review to give clear recommendations on the type of provision the child will require at Secondary stage.

+- Parents will be encouraged to visit the Secondary schools to consider the options available to them. - If the options are not clear, an interim review will be held early in the Autumn Term of Year 6. - The child's EHCP should be amended by the end of March of the year of transfer, in light of the recommendations of the annual review, - All the arrangements for a child's placement should, therefore be completed no later than the end of March before transfer.

+- It is important for placements to be finalised as early as possible in order for advance arrangements to be made. - The SENDCO of the receiving school will be invited to the final annual review.